 This idea is perfect for diners who are traveling for Labor Day and want the feeling of an at-home barbecue!

 Choose dishes that can be served family style and conveniently packaged in takeout containers.
-For example, your restaurant’s Labor Day picnic could include a rotisserie chicken with sides or hot dogs and hamburgers with coleslaw.
+For example, your restaurant’s Labor Day picnic menu could include a rotisserie chicken with sides, or hot dogs and hamburgers with coleslaw.
 Don’t forget to include a picnic blanket in the package for a special touch!

 Nothing screams “summer” more than a pool party.
-Rent out a pool in your town, bring a few grills, and set up shop next to the water for a day.
+Rent out a pool in your town, bring a few grills, and set up a pop-up restaurant next to the water for a day.
 You could also partner with an athletic club, hotel, or apartment building with a pool and cater their Labor Day pool party.

 Just because Labor Day falls on a Monday doesn’t mean that your restaurant can’t start celebrating a few days early.
 If you’re offering holiday menu items, why not serve them starting on Saturday?
 If you’ve already worked hard to prepare for the holiday, you should make it last!

 Alas, Labor Day is the unofficial end to summer.
-Mark the occasion with festive, summery cocktails as a last hurrah for the best season.
+Mark the occasion with festive, summery cocktails as a last hurrah before fall begins.

 Need inspiration for your Labor Day cocktail menu?
 Cocktails made with tropical juices and fruity garnishes taste like summer in a glass.
 You can’t go wrong with classic tiki drinks!
-Make sure your bar is stocked for the big day – especially if you’re heavily marketing your drink specials.
+Just make sure your bar is stocked for the big day – especially if you’re heavily marketing your drink specials.

 Create a buy-one-get-one deal to get people in your seats on Labor Day.
-Labor Day is a family holiday after all, so why not offer a free kids meal with the purchase of an entree?
+Labor Day is a family holiday after all, so why not offer an enticing deal like a free kids meal with the purchase of an entree?

 Don’t usually offer a kids menu?
 Labor Day is a perfect excuse to create one.
 Build a kids menu by serving your most popular and kid-friendly dishes (chicken fingers, pizza, mac and cheese) in smaller portions.